Hermann Fegelein: Marriage

 Fegelein's politically motivated marriage to Gretl Braun, Eva Braun's sister, took place on 3 June 1944 in Salzburg.
 Historian Kershaw and journalist Shirer believe he courted Braun as a way to advance his career.
 Hitler, Himmler, and Martin Bormann acted as witnesses at the ceremony.
 A two-day celebration was then held at Hitler's and Bormann's Obersalzberg mountain homes and the Eagle's Nest.
 Fegelein was a known playboy and had many extramarital affairs.
 Hitler's secretaries, Christa Schroeder and Traudl Junge, state Fegelein was popular socially, particularly with women.
-He could be funny, amusing, and charming.
+He could be funny and charming.
 Eva was glad to have someone in the entourage with whom she could dance and flirt, as Hitler was distant in social situations and refrained from publicly showing affection.
 Fegelein worked hard to develop a friendship with Hitler's powerful private secretary, Martin Bormann.
 Fegelein consistently attended Bormann's drinking parties and told Junge that the only things that mattered were "his career and a life full of fun."